Chapter 6

 a.
 Major war with France avoided

 b.
-Rapprochement made possible the Louisiana Purchase 3 years later.
+Rapprochement made possible the Louisiana Purchase 3 years

 -- If war had occurred, Napoleon would nnot have sold Louisiana